-- Liaise with SENDCos across the Trust to review the progress, attendance and the retention rate of students with SEND. - Liaise with SENDCos across the Trust to ensure that students with SEND are receiving consistently high standards of support. - Liaise with SENDCos across the Trust to ensure a consistent high-quality learning experience for SEND students. - Liaise with relevant external agencies and authorities to maximise the opportunities for support for students with SEND.
+- Liaise with SENDCos across the Trust to review the progress, attendance and the retention rate of pupils/students with SEND. - Liaise with SENDCos across the Trust to ensure that pupils/students with SEND are receiving consistently high standards of support. - Liaise with SENDCos across the Trust to ensure a consistent high-quality learning experience for SEND pupils/students. - Liaise with relevant external agencies and authorities to maximise the opportunities for support for pupils/students with SEND.

-5.4 Students, Parents/Carers will:
+5.4 Parents/Carers and Pupils/Students will:

-- Ensure that medical conditions are declared during the application process including individual needs. - Discuss their needs at enrolment (colleges only), allowing for arrangements to be put in place prior in a timely manner. - Be encouraged to participate in the student's educational progress and discussions regarding provision of support. - Be involved in decision making, the planning of support and review of provision. - Be made aware of the Local Authority Offer and will be signposted to support available from universal services and targeted and specialist services for SEND students. - Be central to decision-making about their needs, so that they are empowered to express wishes and viewpoints about their own future. - Be encouraged to provide feedback through Learner Voice. - Provide evidence of medical conditions and/or exam access arrangements. - Provide evidence of conditions that are identified mid-year.
+- Ensure that medical conditions are declared during the application process including individual needs. - Discuss their needs at enrolment (colleges only), allowing for arrangements to be put in place in a timely manner. - Be encouraged to participate in the pupil/student's educational progress and discussions regarding provision of support. - Be involved in decision making, the planning of support and review of provision. - Be made aware of the Local Authority Offer and will be signposted to support available from universal services and targeted and specialist services for SEND pupils/students. - Be central to decision-making about their needs, so that they are empowered to express wishes and viewpoints about their own future. - Be encouraged to provide feedback through learner/student voice. - Provide evidence of medical conditions and/or exam access arrangements. - Provide evidence of conditions that are identified mid-year.